Best Betting Sites For DOTA 2 | The Top Online Bookmaker for DOTA 2

 Unlike DOTA 2 which caters to players in multiple languages, VP Game is limited to English and Chinese.
 Users have also experienced a lack of customer support, only getting a response from the VP support team 4 days after the initial query.

-No betting comparison list would be complete without mentioning the big player on the market, Bet365.
-Recognised by OpenOdds as the number 1 bookmaker in the UK, they have been working hard on expanding their e-sports market.
+No betting sites comparison list would be complete without mentioning the big player on the market, Bet365.
+Recognised by OpenOdds as the number 1 bookmaker in the UK, they have been working hard on expanding their e-sports market, so it's no surprise that their name came up during our search for betting sites for DOTA 2.
 The Bet365 esports market now includes: League of Legends, CSGO, Heroes of the Storm, Call of Duty and Starcraft 2; the latest edition to this impressive collection is Dota 2.
 Bet365 offer a great sign up offer for new players which can be used on DOTA 2 betting.
 You can receive 100% matched deposit up to £100 with minimum deposits of £10 and maximum of £100.

 Bet 365 are latecomers to the live e-sports betting market, and despite offering an advanced service for regular sports betting, they have yet to compete with the likes of DOTA 2 Lounge and Pinnaclesports.

-A big player in the e-sports market despite only being launched in 2014, Bet-at-Home now has three million registered users.
+A big player in the e-sports market despite only being launched in 2014, Bet-at-Home now has three million registered users and has to be included in this list of betting sites for DOTA 2.
 Bet-at-Home offers real money bets as opposed to online item betting.
 The site is available in 18 languages which is a bonus for DOTA 2’s international audience.
 Bet-at-Home is making its mark in the e-sports sector by offering ‘specials’ for upcoming tournaments, DOTA 2 tournaments included.

 Bet-at-Home also offer a competitive welcome bonus for new players: 50% bonus on first deposit.
 The maximum bonus you can receive depends on where you are located in the world, so it is worth reading the terms and conditions of this particular bonus.
 When you open your account you should see a button that states ‘Redeem bonus”.
 From here you need to enter the bonus code “FIRST” once you have made your first deposit in order for your bonus code to be approved.